 The benthic and demersal zooplankton, whilst not being able to actively swim, can be passively transported in the water column, and may occur within more than one benthic habitat type along the MAR.
 These drifting organisms can be found not just on the seafloor but in the water column immediately above (the benthopelagic).
 As a result, this section is not sub-divided into seafloor habitat types.
 Where benthopelagic zooplankton are predominantly found either on or immediately above a particular seafloor habitat type, this is emphasised in the text below.
 'Swimming' holothurians are not considered here, as they have already been discussed within the previous section: 'Regional distribution: Benthic invertebrates'.
-Overall, whilst there is some information available on the benthopelagic environment in other locations, very little is known about the benthopelagic zooplankton along the MAR.
+Overall, whilst there is some information available on the benthopelagic zooplankton along the MAR.